 So where does one come upon good quality extra virgin olive oil with all the health benefits?
 Well, if it’s made locally and you can talk to a farmer that is your best bet.
 Otherwise, below you will find some guidelines to direct you when purchasing a bottle of liquid gold (with a touch of green).

 What can be done about fake olive oil?
 And how to tell what is REAL!

-In 2004 the FDA authorized the labelling of health claims on Olive Oil (such as; aids in the prevention of cardiovascular disease and cancer), however, just as with drugs, not every oil is tested nor it its quality rechecked.
-This means that lampante oil, fake olive oil will hold the same claims as real Extra Virgin Olive Oil.
+In 2004 the FDA authorized the labeling of health claims on olive oil (such as; aids in the prevention of cardiovascular disease and cancer), however, just as with drugs, not every oil is tested nor its quality rechecked.
+This means that lampante oil, fake olive oil will hold the same claims as real extra virgin olive oil.
 The important question is how does one distinguish between the good and the bad (and the really ugly).

-The #1 way to tell is by taste!!!
-If you feel that olive sting (that intense burn) at the back of your throat you have some good olive oil on your hands!
-Whenever possible always taste the olive oil before you purchase it!
+The best way to tell is by taste.
+If you feel that olive sting (that intense burn) at the back of your throat you have some good olive oil on your hands.
+Whenever possible always taste the olive oil before you purchase it.

 Choose from a reputable source!

 McEvoy Ranch produces high quality extra virgin olive oil in California.
 You can purchase their oil online and have it shipped.
 Their 100% organic olive oil, is hand-picked and harvested in small batches.
 California olive oil (EVOO).

 Boulder Bendor Cobram Estate established in 1998, their groves in Murray River Valley, Australia hold 2.4 million olive trees, with approximately 14 distinct varieties.
 Their limited edition extra virgin olive oil is milled within four hours of picking.
 Although the other oils they produce may take a bit longer they still uphold the same quality and standards throughout all their products.